 The newest (currently virtual) program by the Marshall Steam Museum!

-- Behind the Steam: Golden Age of Radio, February 18 at 7 pm
+- Behind the Steam: Golden Age of Radio

 - Take a close look at our Westinghouse Radio and its connection to bringing radio into the mainstream.
 We’ll be joined by Donna Acerra, Professor of Communication at Northampton Community College and she will use our radio as a jumping off to point to discuss the beginning of the “Golden Age of Radio.”
 She was recently co-curator of “Don’t Touch that Dial: 100 Years of Radio” with the National Museum of Industrial History in Bethlehem, PA.